Marazion Marsh: History

 About 63 acre were successfully drained for agriculture by Dr Richard Moyle, in May 1793 when he had the first drainage pipes laid.
 Of this 36 acre of the area was tidal marsh which was between the sandy embankment formed by the sea and the croft.
 Open trenches were dug across the marsh in June and in one of the drains, at a depth of three feet, was found a pot containing around one thousand copper coins.
 The corroded coins have been tentatively identified as having been issued by the Emperor Victorinus (reigned 268 to 270 or 271): ″... these coins were much injured by the corrosion of the marine acid, but several were still perfect enough to trace the outlines of the Emperor″.

 The Red River (formerly known as the Ponsandean stream) has been “streamed” for tin up to its source at Tregilliowe (SW540329).

 In 1951 the marsh was designated a Site of Special Scientific Interest for its biological characteristics.
 Some of the reasons for its designation include providing a feeding ground for passage waders and wintering birds, a breeding pair of the nationally scarce Cetti's warbler (Cettia cetti), rare plants such as pillwort (Pilularia globulifera) and a high number of dragonfly species.

 The site is owned by the St Aubyn Estates and in 1990 they met with the RSPB to draw up a lease for the management of the site.
 At that time the reed bed was drying out, with a buildup of dead leaves and stems, and suffering from natural succession into willow scrub.
 The reed bed was in poor condition with the hot dry summer and emergency measures were taken to flood the site.
 Within three days a large pool appeared, and 154 individuals of eleven species of dragonfly were counted in the next few weeks.

 Marazion Marsh was designated a Special Protection Area (SPA) in 2001 for aquatic warbler and bittern.

 Ecology and natural history

 Habitat

 Reed beds are one of the rarest habitats in the UK with only fifty greater than 20 ha.
-Marazion Marsh (16.8 ha) contains the largest reed-bed in Cornwall, the most westerly on mainland Britain and is an important reserve for breeding and over-wintering birds and passage migrants.
+Marazion Marsh (16.8 ha) contains the largest reed-bed in Cornwall, the most westerly on mainland Britain and is an important reserve for breeding and overwintering birds and passage migrants.
 The reed bed is managed for Eurasian bittern (Botaurus stellaris) and is maintained by cutting the Phragmites australis, removing dead litter and cutting back the invasive species such as willow (Salix cinerea var atrocinerea).
 The reserve also contains 3 ha of unimproved grassland, open water, woodland, willow scrub.